krystal/cloud/README.md

 Use the file below as a starting point for a new Capfile:

     require 'atech_cloud/deploy'

+    ## Set the name for the application
+    set :application, "support"

     ## Path where the application should be stored
-    set :deploy_to, "/opt/apps/name_of_app"
-    set :repository, "git@codebasehq.com:atechmedia/name_of_app/app.git"
+    set :repository, "git@codebasehq.com:atechmedia/help/app.git"
     set :branch, "master"

     ## Which rails environment should all processes be executed under
     set :environment, "production"

     ## Define all servers which are
-    role :app, "app1.name_of_app.atechmedia.net", :database_ops => true
-    role :app, "app2.name_of_app.atechmedia.net", :database_ops => true
+    role :app, "atechweb01.cloud.atechmedia.net", :database_ops => true